 7. You’re on probation

 Finding out that you’ve been put on a PIP (Performance Improvement Plan) by your direct supervisor and given a specific time frame to correct deficiencies, is never a great sign, according to Samuels.

 What you can do

-So, should you give up entirely and hand in your resignation?
+So, should you give up entirely and hand in your letter of resignation?
 Not just yet.